codr7/eli/README.md

 ```

 ### Type Checking
-Expressions may be suffixed with `@` to check the result type.
+Expressions may be suffixed with `@` to type check.

 ```
 (+ 35 7)@Numeric